 The Achieving a Better Life Experience Act of 2014 (ABLE) states that its purpose is to (1) encourage and assist individuals and families in saving private funds for the purpose of supporting individuals with disabilities to maintain health, independence, and quality of life; and (2) provide secure funding for disability-related expenses of beneficiaries with disabilities that will supplement, but not supplant, benefits provided through private insurance, title XVI (Supplemental Security Income) and title XIX (Medicaid) of the Social Security Act, the beneficiary's employment, and other sources.
 For more information, click here.

-Katie Beckett Waiver – This waiver provides benefits to certain children up to age 18 who qualify under §1614(a) of the Social Security Act as long as certain conditions are met.
+TEFRA/Katie Beckett Deeming Waiver – This waiver provides benefits to certain children up to age 18 who qualify under §1614(a) of the Social Security Act as long as certain conditions are met.

 You can also contact All About Developmental Disabilities (AADD) or Georgia Community Support Solutions (GCSS) about Family Support Services Financial Assistance.
 This can provide up to $3000 to individuals with disabilities to be used for behavior therapists, psychiatrists, OT’s, socialization (including camps) and respite.